GoogleCloudPlatform/k8s-config-connector/README.NewResourceFromTerraform.md

 1. Update
     [scripts/generate-google3-docs/resource-reference/overview.md](scripts/generate-google3-docs/resource-reference/overview.md)
     by adding a row for your resource to the resource table.
-Note you need to use a proper template variable for your new service.
-TODO: Provide guidance on how to find the variable name.
+Note you need to reach out to the Config Connector team explicitly via the PR comments to figure out a proper template variable for your new service.
 1. Update
     [scripts/generate-google3-docs/resource-reference/_toc.yaml](scripts/generate-google3-docs/resource-reference/_toc.yaml)
     by adding an entry and path to the corresponding API section.
 If there is no